Flag of Northamptonshire: 2014 competition

 The rose was deliberately designed to be unique to Northamptonshire, as the flag of Hampshire features a similar Tudor rose.
 Emma Rayif altered the design so as to adopt the maroon colour used by the local cricket club and the cinquefoil shape from the council emblem.
-It also points upwards, to represent Northamptonshire and contrast it with the down-pointing rose of the Hampshire flag.
+It also points upwards, to represent the "North" in Northamptonshire, and contrast it with the down-pointing rose of the Hampshire flag.
 The winning design was unveiled at a ceremony in County Hall on September 11th 2014 and was registered by the Flag Institute.
 The ceremony was attended by local dignitaries like the Lord Lieutenant, David Laing.

 Use

 The flag was unveiled at a special ceremony at the Northamptonshire County Hall by Northamptonshire County Council.
 It was raised above the building on 25 October 2014 to coincide with the newly created County Day, held on St Crispin's Day.